Mohamed-Fdl/my-own-redis/README.md

 ### close() and shutdown()

-- close is use to close the connection, so that recv() and send() are not allowed, it takes the socket file descriptor
+- close is use to close the connection, so that recv() and send() are not allowed, it takes the socket file descriptor, internally is a recv() of 0
 - shutdown also allow to change the socket file descriptor usability not close it, so we specify the socket file descriptor and the way we want to change the socket usage

 ```